US airport workers fear for safety on Covid frontline, survey reveals

 SEIU Executive Vice-President Rocío Saenz says that the union conducted the survey in September 2020 after hearing stories about health and safety concerns from airport workers across the country.

-"We wanted to get a sense of how widespread these concerns about health and safety were," he told CNN.
+"We wanted to get a sense of how widespread these concerns about health and safety were," she told CNN.
 "We also knew that Black and brown communities were especially impacted by Covid-19 and airport workers come from these communities.
 These workers are a critical piece of the industry and shouldn't be left out of the response to Covid."

 Of the almost 900 workers surveyed in the report, 37% were Latinx/Hispanic and 32% were Black/African American.
 Immigrants accounted for 54% of those surveyed.